Installing the program#

 • openblas_env.yml which installs the OpenBLAS library.

-Note that the MPICH library will be installed by the yml file.
-If you prefer another MPI library such as Open MPI, you can edit the yml file and replace mpich by openmpi.
-Read more about the yml file in this page.
+Note that the MPICH library will be installed by the .yml file.
+If you prefer another MPI library such as Open MPI, you can edit the .yml file and replace mpich by openmpi.
+Read more about the .yml file in this page.

-• Set scikit-build configure options:
+• Set scikit-build and cmake options:

 $ export SKBUILD_CONFIGURE_OPTIONS="-DVLX_LA_VENDOR=<math_library> -DCMAKE_CXX_COMPILER=mpicxx"